-Gary currently works as a Senior HR Business Partner at Fortinet Technologies Inc. He partners with leaders to fuel the potential of teams and then align the company's culture and people practices to drive organizational success.
+Gary currently works as a Leadership Development Specialist at Coast Capital Savings.
+He partners with leaders to fuel the potential of teams and then align the company's culture and people practices to drive organizational success.
 Gary is passionate about holistic and integrative approaches to education, and believes that meaningful learning happens as a result of building deep relationships and innovating change through those relationships.

 Lawyer, BC Ministry of Justice, Vancouver